sonam-sastotickets/rooms-sdk-documentation/getting-started.md

 Once the URL is constructed, open it in a web view or browser within your app to initiate the booking process.

 ### Rooms Search & Booking
-The SDK facilitates the rooms search functionality and the availability of selected roomms and provides detailed options.
+The SDK facilitates the rooms search functionality and the availability of selected rooms and provides detailed options.
 The SDK handles rooms reservation, returning booking details to the vendor.

 ### Capturing Response
-- Once the SDK URL is open in a web view or browser within your app, users can use our solution to search and book a room
+- Once the SDK URL is open in a web view or browser within your app, users can use our solution to search and book a room.
 - The app will have to handle the redirection URLs to capture success or failure responses:

 #### Success